Real World Studios

-The Red Room is a dedicated mixing and production room well-suited for post-production, ADR recording, and mixing for television and film, while a Foley stage facilitates recording Foley.

-The studio also has the Writing Room and the Work Room, which are Gabriel's own private workspaces.

-A residential studio complex designed as an artist's retreat, Real World offers living accommodations.
-The House offers six double bedrooms, a living room, dining room, and laundry facilities.
-The Cottage is a separate building with living room, bedroom, bathroom, and mobile recording rig.
-Real World's kitchen offers continental breakfast, lunch, and two-course evening dinner prepared by an in-house chef.

 History

 In 1986, following the success of his album So, Peter Gabriel decided to pursue a permanent recording facility.
 Knowing that he wanted to remain in the same area as the Ashcombe House that he had been renting, and that he wanted the new location to be close to running water, Gabriel looked at several sites, mostly old mills, near Bath.
 A 13-acre site in the village of Box featured the By Brook and several existing buildings, including Box Mill, a 200-year-old water mill that had been converted to offices in the 1950s.
 Gabriel purchased the site and its buildings from Spafax in 1987.

 Gabriel's vision for the new studio was a unified space where everyone could work together, where musicians aren't separated from the engineer or producer.
 Additionally, he wanted these creative spaces to have elements of light, air, and water.
 Working with architectural design firm FCBStudios, the existing buildings were converted and a new building ('The Big Room') was added.
 The new complex provided both recording studio facilities and residential accommodations.